The Hunger Games: Critical reception

 The series received criticism regarding its reality TV "death game" theme being derivative of earlier works, particularly Battle Royale, as well as The Running Man, The Long Walk, The 10th Victim, and Series 7: The Contenders.
 The series was also criticized for the romantic plotline: Rollie Welch of Ohio's The Plain Dealer criticized the characters' lack of resolute behavior, and Jennifer Reese of Entertainment Weekly stated that there was little distinction between Peeta and Gale and the series lacked the "erotic energy" seen in the Twilight series.

 J.C.
 Maçek III of PopMatters stated, "While the film saga does capture the action of The Hunger Games, the novels are most assuredly the heart of the story.
 They are nothing less than 'The Writer’s Cut' of the films themselves."
 In his review Mike Ruiz argues that The Hunger Games film does not have the first-person narrative that is in the original novel.
 As a result, Ruiz contends the novel is better than the film.

 The last book, Mockingjay, was criticized by Dan Shade of SF Site, who felt that Katniss is a weaker character than her comrades and less resolute in her journey to the Capitol, and that with respect to her vendetta against President Snow, her actions in the finale are inconsistent with her established character.

 On November 5, 2019, the BBC News listed The Hunger Games on its list of the 100 most influential novels.

 Adaptations

 Film adaptations

 Lionsgate Entertainment acquired worldwide distribution rights to a film adaptation of The Hunger Games, produced by Nina Jacobson's Color Force production company.
 Collins adapted the novel for film herself, along with director Gary Ross.
 The cast included Jennifer Lawrence as Katniss, Josh Hutcherson as Peeta, and Liam Hemsworth as Gale.
 The first film began production in Spring 2011, and was released in March 2012.
 For Catching Fire, Ross was replaced as director by Francis Lawrence; the film was released in November 2013.
-Lawrence then directed Mockingjay, parts 1 and 2, released in November 2014 and November 2015.
+Lawrence then directed Mockingjay, Part 1 and Part 2, released in November 2014 and November 2015 respectively.

-There is a film version of the prequel that is in progress with Francis Lawrence as the director.

-In culture
+The prequel was adapted for film, with Francis Lawrence as the director.
+The film was produced by Lawrence himself alongside Nina Jacobson, and Brad Simpson with Suzanne Collins as one of the executive producers.
+The cast includes Tom Blyth as Coriolanus Snow, Rachel Zegler as Lucy Gray Baird, and Hunter Schafer as Tigris Snow.
+It was released on November 17, 2023.

+A film adaptation of Sunrise on the Reaping is set to be released on November 20, 2026.

+Stage play

+A West End stage production based on The Hunger Games was originally set to premier in autumn 2024, but was moved to January 2025.
+The play, written by Conor McPherson and directed by Matthew Dunster, began previews on October 20, 2025 with opening night on November 12, 2025 at the Troubadour Canary Wharf Theatre in London.
+The play was adapted from the first book in the series.